(Please note: This deep dive session is scheduled for 2.75 hours and runs across both the 'D' and 'E' time slots.)

 Raquel Gabriel is the Assistant Director for Reference and Research Services at CUNY School of Law where she also teaches Legal Research.

-MLS - University of Oklahoma, JD - University of Mississippi.
-Circuit Librarian, U.S. Court of Appeals for the 8th Circuit since 1984.
-AALL President 2007-2008.
+Ann has been the Circuit Librarian at the U.S. Court of Appeals for the 8th Circuit since 1984.
+She served as AALL President in 2007-2008.